 Areas of Expertise: Computing and technology

-Razvan is a member of our Cyber Security Research Area and our IoT and Cloud Computing Research Area.
-Both form part of our Informatics, Computing and Electronics Research Group.
+Silvia is a member of our Digital Electronics Research Area which forms part of our Informatics, Computing and Electronics Research Group.